jozillasaurus/YugiohCardList/README.md

 - Deployed site to a hosting service like Github Pages
 - Make commits to GitHub every day
 - A README.md file that contains project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i
-- Allow user to choose favorites
+- When clicking on the card it gives you a larger version of the imgage that gives you a more readableresolutionto be able to read the description (some the the descriptions are essay length, that will throw off the flow of the cards organization when displayed on the screen).

 #### PostMVP

-- When clicking on the card it gives you a larger version of the imgage that gives you a more readableresolutionto be able to read the description (some the the descriptions are essay length, that will throw off the flow of the cards organization when displayed on the screen).
+- Menu bar
 - Deck builder

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|